-Pamukkale in Turkey is a top visited attraction and a sight to wow at.
-Pamukkale in the Denizli region, a UNESCO World Heritage Site, is nicknamed “Cotton Castle” because of solidified white calcium thermal pools that cascade down the side of a hill.
-Sitting inland within an agricultural province, on my 2002 visit to Pamukkale and Hierapolis ancient city, I didn’t fully absorb the significance of the natural phenomenon and didn’t take any photographs.
-Over the years, my memories became hazy.
-However, in June, I returned.
+Pamukkale in Turkey is a top-visited attraction and a sight to wow at.
+Pamukkale, a UNESCO World Heritage Site in the Denizli region, is nicknamed “Cotton Castle” because of solidified white calcium thermal pools cascading down a hill’s side.
+Sitting inland within an agricultural province, on my first visit to Pamukkale and Hierapolis ancient city, the significance of the natural phenomenon didn’t sink in, and over the years, my memories became hazy, so I returned.

 About Pamukkale in Turkey

-Most tourists travel to the Pamukkale site on a day trip from surrounding holiday resorts.
-Others pass-through for the night on their way to other places.
+Most tourists travel to the Pamukkale site on day trips from surrounding holiday resorts like Fethiye, Marmaris and Bodrum.
+Others pass through for the night on their way to other places.
 I chose the latter to break up a long bus trip from Cappadocia.
 After getting a connecting shuttle bus from Denizli, I booked into a modern hotel on the outskirts since the closer the hotel is to the thermal pools, the more expensive it is.

-Walking around Pamukkale village is an exciting and comical insight into a community desperate to make money from everyone passing through.
-Tradition shines through with local women wearing village clothing, herds of roosters roaming the streets and rusty farmyard equipment sitting in backyards.
+Walking around is an exciting and comical insight into a community desperate to profit from everyone passing through.
+Tradition shines through with local women wearing village clothing, herds of roosters roaming the streets, and rusty farmyard equipment sitting in backyards.
 Every so often, an old Cortina car whizzed by, followed by the latest model of Ford or Opal.
-This reflects Turkey’s ad-hoc tendency to combine modern with the old.
+This reflects Turkey’s ad-hoc tendency to combine the modern with the old.

-Larger than life and brash ticket touts, selling guided tours, and paragliding experiences also stood nearby a popular Asian restaurant.
-Had it been my first time in Turkey, I would have bought something because of the overwhelming hard-core sales patter, but anyway, I declined on this occasion.
-Despite the mishmash of old and new and overbearing ticket touts, Pamukkale village is charming, and as a single female, I felt safe.
-I was also pleased I stayed overnight to explore more.
+Larger-than-life and brash ticket touts selling guided tours from the town entrance and paragliding experiences also stood near a popular Asian restaurant.
+Had it been my first time in Turkey, the overwhelming hard-core sales pattern would have been easy to fall for.
+Despite the mishmash of old and new and overbearing ticket touts, Pamukkale village is charming, and as a single female, I felt safe and stayed overnight to explore more.

 Things to do at Pamukkale and Hierapolis